alexprengere/UnixConf/README.rst

 Make sure your configuration files are reached for these ones.
 Check the .vimrc to see where syntastic is looking for, usually ~/.pylintrc and ~/.jsl.conf.

+For older systems, you may directly use the vim.oldsys folder and vimrc.oldsys configuration file.

 SVN